-The Museum’s 80 million specimens form the world’s most important natural history collection.
+The Museum's 80 million objects form the world’s most important natural history collection.

 The scientific community is using the collection to answer key questions about the past, present and future of the solar system, the geology of our planet and life on Earth.